 For locals in the long term, I aim to teach others to the point that I am expendable.
-All that I do should be things that locals can learn and take over for me.
-I already have a couple men who I am looking at as apprentices, and I am hoping to start hosting week-long seminars soon.
+All that I do should be things that locals can learn and take over for me someday.
+I already have a couple men who I am looking at as apprentices, and I am hoping to start hosting week-long seminars in the future.

 -Solar Power Systems

 -How to Tie to a low quality power grid and protect your house

 -A basic electrical code (none currently exist here)